sinsasanderink/TechnicalTradingStrategies/README.md

 ### 🧠 Sharpe Ratio

-This strategy underperformed with 0.2.
+This strategy underperformed with sharpe of -0.2.
 Will be working on some improvements.